 PLEASE NOTE: While there is no charge from the Library for this service, you may see a charge for incoming text messages at the standard rate applied by your cell phone carrier, depending on your plan or package.

-Along with this new service, look for several enhancements to Rodman Public Library's catalog.
-We now offer book recommendations and similar titles within our catalog search feature to help you discover other titles that are related to your original search or a favorite author.
-Tagged browsing has also been added, which allows patrons to search and browse for books by tags (keywords and labels used to describe a book) that have been added by users of LibraryThing, an online home library cataloging service.
-The third enhancement to Rodman Library's catalog is links to related editions and translations of the same work.
+Along with this service, look for several enhancements to Rodman Public Library's catalog.
+We offer book recommendations and similar titles within our catalog search feature to help you discover other titles that are related to your original search or a favorite author.
+Tagged browsing is also available, which allows you to search and browse for books by tags (keywords and labels used to describe a book) that have been added by users of LibraryThing, an online home library cataloging service.
+The third enhancement to Rodman Library's catalog links to related editions and translations of the same work.

-Find all of these by searching Rodman Public Library's catalog at roc.rodmanlibrary.com , or with the new mobile application.
+Find all of these by searching Rodman Public Library's catalog at roc.rodmanlibrary.com , or with our mobile application, Library Anywhere.

 Let the Library notify you when the latest books by your favorite author or on your favorite topic arrive.
 All you need is a valid email address.

 For suggested subject headings to use for videos, large print books, books on CD and other popular formats, check out: Looking for Videos, Large Print, or Children's Materials?